weibell/ctf-google2020/pasteurize/README.md

 ![A note](img/note.png)

-Note that `onload`-attribute is sanitized to prevent cross-site scripting attacks.
+Note that the `onload`-attribute is sanitized to prevent cross-site scripting attacks.

 By submitting an `<img>` tag with a URL we control and clicking on "share with TJMike", we observe that there is a second IP address making a request.
 Thus, it is clear that the goal of this challenge is to find an XSS attack vector in order to extract the flag from TJMike.